Aesthetica (novel): Writing and development

 Rowbottom attempted to write a follow-up to her 2018 memoir Jell-O Girls in the six months after its publication.
 Rowbottom had been considering the idea of writing a novel about a person with an Instagram following for some time but was delayed by circumstances including the theft of her laptop.
 The novel's focus on social media, plastic surgery, beauty standards, and their impact on women was inspired by Rowbottom's perception that "nobody" was writing about those subjects.

 Reception

 Critical reception

-According to literary review aggregator Book Marks, Aesthetica received all "Positive" or "Rave" reviews.

 In a positive review published by Astra, Philippa Snow praised Rowbottom's prose, referring to it as "poetic, and quite often sweetly melancholic" instead of the "cool and clinical style" Snow anticipates audiences might expect from a novel with "a subject that is internet-adjacent".
 Kirkus characterized Rowbottom's writing as alternating between "striking imagery" and "staccato simplicity", granting it an "entrancing quality, like the best social media algorithms".

 Accolades

-The novel was included on lists of the best books of 2022 published by NPR, Vanity Fair, and Glamour.
+The novel was included on lists published by NPR, Vanity Fair, and Glamour of the best books of 2022.